Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Introduction

 \section{Introduction}

-Convolution is a ubiquitous operation in mathematics and computing.
+Convolution is a ubiquitous operation in mathematics, and computing.
 Sch\"utzenberger and Eilenberg's approach to formal languages, for instance, uses convolution of formal power series (which are functions from free monoids into semirings) to generalise the standard language product to the context of weighted automata~\cite{BerstelReutenauer}.
+If $\Sigma^\ast$ is the free monoid over the alphabet $\Sigma$ and $f,g:\Sigma^\ast \to S$ are functions mapping words in $\Sigma^\ast$ to values or weights in the semiring $S$, then the convolution of $f$ and $g$ is defined, for all $x\in \Sigma^\ast$, as

+Word $x$ is thus split into all possible prefix/suffix pairs $(y,z)$, the functions $f$ and $g$ are applied separately to $y$ and $z$, respectively, the weights of $f\, y$ and $g\, z$ are then multiplied in $S$ and finally the sum of weights for all possible pairs $(y,z)$ is taken.
+We study convolution algebras with operations of similar shape in this article, yet replace $\Sigma^\ast$ and $S$ with different data.

-In Rota's famous work on the foundations of combinatorics~\cite{Rota64}, convolution is one of the operations of the incidence algebra of segments in locally finite posets.
-The Dirichlet convolution of arithmetic functions provides an earlier example.
-More recently, further computationally interesting applications of convolution of functions from partial semigroups or monoids into quantales have been investigated~\cite{DongolHS16}.
+Other examples relevant to us come from Rota's famous work on the foundations of combinatorics~\cite{Rota64}, where convolution is one of the operations of the incidence algebra of segments in locally finite posets, and Goguen's classical work on fuzzy logic, which uses a category with quantale-valued sets as objects and quantale-valued relations as morphisms that are composed by convolution~\cite{Goguen67}.
+Before that, Heisenberg's matrix approach to quantum mechanics was originally presented as a convolution algebra of functions from the groupoid of ordered pairs into the field of complex numbers~\cite{Heisenberg25}, as pointed out by Connes~\cite{Connes95}.
+The Dirichlet convolution of arithmetic functions and the convolution operation in group algebras used in the representation theory of finite groups provide even earlier examples.
+Notions of convolution in analysis date back at least to work by Cauchy, but are less relevant for us.

+More recently, further computationally interesting applications of convolution of functions from partial semigroups or monoids into quantales have been discussed~\cite{DongolHS16}.
 Separating conjunction, for instance, is a convolution on a partial abelian resource monoid within the assertion quantale of separation logic.
 The chop modality, a widely used binary modality in interval temporal logics, arises as convolution on a partial semigroup of intervals and yields a similar quantale.

 It is well known that the logic of bunched implication---the logical counterpart of the assertion quantale of separation logic---is a substructural logic similar to relevance and linear logics, which have Kripke semantics based on ternary frames.
 This raises the question whether convolution generalises similarly to ternary relations, and hence to generic semantics for substructural logics.
 This generalisation seems interesting for several reasons.
 Using functions instead of predicates with modalities supports quantitative applications.
 An emphasis on simple uniform constructions on algebras and mappings between them leads to equally concise formalisations in proof assistants, and further to simple generic verification components for separation or interval logics.